 Activities for people living with dementia

-People living with dementia should have access to a wide range of carefully considered individual and group activities, with plenty of opportunity to socialise with others.
+People living with dementia should have access to a wide range of carefully considered individual, and group, sensory and physical activities, with plenty of opportunity to socialise with others.

-By focussing on a person’s likes, dislikes and what makes them happy you can plan activities that they will enjoy and find stimulating.
+What are meaningful activities for people with dementia?
+By focussing on a person’s likes, dislikes and what makes them happy you can plan activities for people with dementia that they will enjoy and find stimulating.
 It could be that the person used to dance when they were younger, so taking them to a dance show or competition could be most entertaining, or perhaps they used to work as a chef and would enjoy a trip to a favourite restaurant.
-It’s important to make sure that the activity is something that the person can be active in so they won’t be made to feel like they can no longer take part in a favourite pastime.
+It’s important to make sure that the activity is something that the person can be active in, so they won’t be made to feel like they can no longer take part in a favourite pastime.